dmohl/expectThat/readme.md

 Roadmap
 =======

+* Fix the failing tests in the Zombie.js example
+* Add support for Vows
 * Add support for Screw.Unit
 * Add example with Sinon.js
 * Fix global namespace pollution in the Jasmine implementation.